Creating Point Clouds from 3D Models

 5. Add a PointCloudCombiner

 Add a PointCloudCombiner transformer after the Tester.
 Leave the default parameters.
 This will accumulate similar attributes and space the output points at 1-unit intervals.
-You can change the Point Interval parameter to a larger number to speed up the processing time or a smaller number for fine-grained interpolation.
+You can change the Point Interval parameter to a larger value to speed up processing time, or to a smaller value for fine-grained interpolation.

 6. Add a LAS writer